tvogel/caldav-trigger/README.md

   invoked.
 * `cooloff_minutes`: This time ahead of the end of an occupation, the `heat_off` action is invoked.
-* `no_heat_tag`: The command word is looked for in the descrption of an occupation.
-If found, the respective occuption is ignored and heating is not turned on.
+* `no_heat_tag`: This command word is looked for in the descrption of an occupation.
+If found, the respective entry is ignored and heating is not turned on.

   ⚠️ The command has to appear in the *description* of the occupation, not the